School of Allied Health Professions Information

 We believe in educating ethical and proficient Christian health professionals and scholars through instruction, example, and the pursuit of truth, while expanding knowledge through research in the biological, behavioral, physical, and environmental sciences and applying this knowledge to health and disease.

 Our faculty members seek to enhance the quality of life for individuals in local, regional, national, and world communities by educating the future competent practitioners that will sustain their respective professions.

 Loma Linda University is located in Inland Empire region of Southern California.
 The University is located next to the Loma Linda University Medical Center that provides students with clinical opportunities in certain allied health programs.
-The campus is also local to other premiere healthcare facilities that provide quality health care.
-Students may also opt to returning to their hometowns once their didactic work is complete to finish their clinical rotations in an affiliated facility.
-A formal agreement between LLU and the facility is required for students to complete their clinicals closer to home.
+Our campus is also local to other premiere healthcare facilities that provide quality health care where our students gain clinical experience.
+Students may also opt to return to their hometowns once their didactic work is complete to finish their clinical rotations in an affiliated facility.
+To be an affiliated facility a formal agreement between LLU and the facility is required for students to complete their clinicals.

 Follw us on Facebook!

 Follow us on Facebook to keep up with what we are doing in Allied Health.

 We invite you to come visit us on our campus to explore your future at Loma Linda University.
 We have an Annual Open House scheduled in January of each year, but you may schedule a tour or contact us for more information anytime.